brianlan/TreeAlgorithms/random-forest/README.md

 # Performance
 ## Dataset
-Dataset is provided in the context [Predicting a Biological Response](https://www.kaggle.com/c/bioresponse#description) of Kaggle.
+Dataset is from the contest [Predicting a Biological Response](https://www.kaggle.com/c/bioresponse#description) of Kaggle.

 ## Parameter Settings
 ``` python